-With growing numbers of children with Autism Spectrum Disorder (ASD) being diagnosed in the early years, it is becoming increasingly important for education and health professionals to understand the ASD, and to implement supportive strategies as part of the everyday curriculum and routine.
-This book serves as an essential toolkit for anyone working with young children with ASD and speech, language and communication needs (SLCN).
-Filled with practical and up to date tips, advice and guidance, it shifts the responsibility of change from the child onto the caregiver, asking the question, what can we do to support the child?
+With growing numbers of children with autism spectrum disorder (ASD) being diagnosed in the early years, it is becoming increasingly important for education and health professionals to understand ASD and to implement supportive strategies as part of the everyday curriculum and routine.
+This book serves as an essential tool kit for anyone working with young children with ASD and speech, language, and communication needs (SLCN).
+Filled with practical and up-to-date tips, advice, and guidance, it shifts the responsibility of change from the child onto the caregiver, asking the question: what can we do to support the child?

-Comprehensive, practical and evidence based, this manual is essential reading for anyone working with children experiencing social communication difficulties and ASD in the early years setting.
+Comprehensive, practical, and evidence based, this manual is essential reading for anyone working with children experiencing social communication difficulties and ASD in an early years setting.

-Introduction to Autism Spectrum Disorder The early years environment challenges and opportunities Communication skills Social interaction Play skills in the early years Making sense of behaviour Appendices
+Introduction to Autism Spectrum Disorder (ASD) The early years environment: challenges and opportunities Communication skills Social interaction Play skills in the early years Making sense of behaviour Next steps Appendices